 The CEO designates through the agreement, the County Manager (or Designee) to serve on the Board of Directors and selected committees.
+In addition, the County Manager has designated county staff to attend the committee meetings.
 The LWDB develops strategic plans including goals, objectives, and strategies for each committee and status reports are provided to each committee on a quarterly basis.
-The committee goals are compiled into one document that is shared with and approved by the Board of Directors as needed.
+Committee goals are compiled into one document that is shared with and approved by the Board of Directors as needed.
 The CEO designee has opportunity to provide input on these goals as they are developed at both the committee and board level.
 This plan will also be provided to the CEO for their review and approval.
 In addition the CareerSource Brevard President has quarterly meetings with appropriate county staff including the County Manager to review performance, finance and programmatic items.